Mackinac Island in the Winter

 The Might Huron Docked at Mackinac Island

 The Mighty Huron runs between St. Ignace and Mackinac Island up to three times a day until the ice fully freezes.
 During my visit in December of 2016, I took the Mighty Huron to and from the island.
 The ride on the Huron takes around 30 minutes from St. Ignace to Mackinac Island.
-You can access Star Line’s Winter Schedule by clicking HERE.
+Visit the Arnold Transit Website for additional information.

 The Mighty Huron Returning to St. Ignace During the Winter